Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple’s official 67W charger topped up the MacBook Air M2 in just under an hour and a half from zero, and 50% in half an hour, give or take a few minutes for variance.
 As a welcome touch, you can charge through MagSafe or either of the two USB-C ports and it won’t make a difference to the recharge speeds.

 - Audio: Appearances are certainly deceiving with the MacBook Air M2’s audio setup, which jettisons the traditional keyboard-flanking, upward-facing speakers found on other MacBooks.
 Instead, the M2 MacBook Air has a dual-tweeter and dual-woofer arrangement pointing up at and along the screen, hidden from view adjacent to the hinges.
 Somehow, it works, and works very well, with rich lows and mids, though it does lack on the bass front when pushed to higher volumes.
 While not a patch on the MacBook Pro’s six-speaker array, it’ll easily suffice for binge-watching your favorite shows.
 Throw in support for Apple’s Spatial Audio standard and a 3.5mm headphone jack and it’s hard to have any real grumbles.
+If you want that audio upgrade, you’ll have to pick up the 15-inch MacBook Air with its six speakers.

 - Webcam: The MacBook Air M2’s 1080p FaceTime webcam is not going to blow you away, but it won’t make you miserable like the MacBook Air family’s low-res cams of old, either.
 Images are more detailed and deliver more accurate contrast.
 No longer does Apple’s entry-level MacBook make its subjects look like the living dead.
 While it’ll more than suffice for casual group chats and work meets, if you need a top-tier webcam you’ll still want an external one.
 Alternatively, if you’ve got a compatible iPhone, you could always wait for the Continuity Camera feature on the upcoming macOS Ventura which will turn your phone into a high-res webcam.